mtwig95/multiagent/README.md

 Distance to ghost: The distance to the nearest ghost is calculated and added to the score.
 A larger distance means a higher score.
 If a ghost is too close (within 2 units), the function returns negative infinity to indicate that the current state is a losing state.
 Additional factors: If the current state is a losing state (Pacman has been eaten by a ghost), a large negative constant is subtracted from the score.
 If the current state is a winning state (all food has been eaten), a large positive constant is added to the score.
 Finally, the score is returned.
+By incorporating these and other factors into the evaluation function, we can create a more effective agent that is better able to make strategic decisions in the game.